-- Links in the SiteMap to the left connect you to general course information that covers what you need to know before you start the course.
+- The first set of links on the left side of each page connect you to general course information that covers what you need to know before you start the course.
+Material on these pages is publicly available through the web to anyone.

 - Overview.
 This is a brief outline of the material covered in the course, the course approach and level, and the prerequisites.
 You can use this description in any transcripts or reports you make to officials or on college applications to describe this course.